natter1/GEDFReader/README.rst

     Create a list of GDEFMeasurement-Objects from imported data.
 The optional parameter create_images can be used to show a matplotlib Figure for each GDEFMeasurement (default value is False).

-    :path: Save path for GDEFMeasurement-objects.
+    :path: Save path for GDEFMeasurement-objects (and png's if create_images).
 No saved files, if None.

     :create_images: Show a matplotlib Figure for each GDEFMeasurement; used for debugging (default: False)